Adriano A. Rampini

 Professor Rampini’s research has been published in top economics and finance journals including the American Economic Review, the Review of Economic Studies, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
 He received an Alfred P. Sloan Doctoral Dissertation Fellowship, was an invited speaker at the Review of Economic Studies European Meetings, and received the 2008 Jensen Second Prize for the best paper published in the Journal of Financial Economics in the areas of corporate finance and organizations.
-He is the President of Foundation for the Advancement of Research in Financial Economics, a past President of the Finance Theory Group, and has served as a Director of the Western Finance Association.
+He is the President of the Foundation for Advancement of Research in Financial Economics, the President of the Financial Intermediation Research Society, and a past President of the Finance Theory Group.
 He is a Research Fellow of the Centre for Economic Policy Research and Research Associate of the National Bureau of Economic Research.